Cogitate-consortium/cogitate-msp1/coglib/fmri/readme.md

 # fMRI data pipeline overview

 ## Preprocessing

+As the shared data is already converted to bids, steps 0 to 3 are not needed.
+These steps are provided to facilitate the application of our pipeline to other datasets.

 0. Setup dicom to BIDS converter (once); BIDSMAPPER
 1. Conversion of MRI DICOM data to BIDS; BIDSCOINER
 2. Creation of events.tsv files; PYTHON CODE
 3. BIDS validation; BIDSVALIDATOR

+Start here to test the code with the demo dataset, or to perform a full replication, including preprocessing.

-4. MRI data quality checks; MRIQC
+5. MRI data quality checks; MRIQC
-5. Data rejection; PYTHON CODE
+6. Data rejection; PYTHON CODE
-6. MRI preprocessing & visual data/preprocessing quality checks; FMRIPREP
+7. MRI preprocessing & visual data/preprocessing quality checks; FMRIPREP

 ## Analysis

+Start here to test the code with the demo dataset, or to perform a full replication, starting from already preprocessed data.

 7. Create (anatomical) ROI masks
 8. Create regressor event txt files (3 column format)
 9. Run 1st, 2nd and 3rd level GLMs